inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/requests.md

 - Access requests
 - Quota increases
 - Invitations to join
-- Claiming of records
+- Record claims

-From technical perspective, the goal is to enable faster development of automation tasks with human involvement in InvenioRDM, by not having to design and invent a new user interface for every new type of automation.
+From a technical perspective, the goal is to enable faster development of automation tasks with human involvement in InvenioRDM, by not having to design and invent a new user interface for every new type of automation.
 Also, it streamlines and centralizes the UX for how users deal with requests.

 ## Overview

-With the above examples in mind we can think of requests as something which:
+With the above examples in mind, a request ...

-- are created by someone who can cancel it.
+- is created by someone who can cancel it
-- are received by someone who can accept or decline it.
+- is received by someone who can accept or decline it
-- may require clarifications (i.e. a conversation) between the one creating the request and the one(s) accepting/declining it.
+- may require clarifications (i.e. a conversation) between the creator of the request and the recipient(s)
-- may expire after a certain amount of time.
+- may expire after a certain amount of time

 ## Entities